Wer-Wolf/i8kutils/README.md

     * forces the driver to load on unsupported/buggy hardware
     * might cause problems since it also disables all blacklists for buggy hardware, use only when ignore_dmi=1 is not enough

-* restricted=1
-    * allows unprivileged programs to change fan speed
-    * **do not use, since it allows malicous programs to damage your hardware by disabling fan control**

-* power_status=1
-    * report ac status in /proc/i8k

 * fan_mult=<int>
     * overrides the fan speed multiplicator